AriadnaMorenoL/skateboard-ts/README.md

 # Overview
 My App is a web application that started as a JavaScript project and was later migrated to TypeScript.
 Initially, the state management was handled using a custom hook, which was then refactored to use useReducer for better state management.
+This project was a learning experience where I implemented shopping cart management using the custom hook and the reducer.

 # Features